GoogleChrome/web.dev/content/accessible/what-is-accessibility/index.md

 # What is accessibility

+An accessible site is one whose content can be accessed regardless of any user's impairments, and whose functionality can also be operated by the most diverse range of users possible.

-When a site is accessible it means the site's content is available, and its functionality can be operated, by literally _anyone_.
-As developers, it's easy to assume that all users can see and use a keyboard, mouse, or touch screen, and can interact with your page the same way you do.
+As developers, it's easy to assume that all users can see and use a keyboard, mouse, or touch screen, and can interact with your page.
 This can lead to an experience that works well for some people, but creates issues that range from simple annoyances to show-stoppers for others.

 ## Understanding the diverse needs of your users

-When learning about accessibility, it helps to have an understanding of the diverse range of users in the world and the kinds of accessibility topics that affect them.

 Generally speaking, accessibility concerns can be split into four broad
 categories: